The Difference Between Sterile, Distilled and Deionized Water

 From a water source, the water contains a handful of impurities, parasites, and microorganisms.

-As we go along, we will understand how each type of water has the process of boiling.
+As we go along, we will understand how each type of water has a boiling process.
 One is confused with the other, and vice versa.
-Here all these questions will be clarified.
+Here, all these questions will be clarified.

 What is Sterile Water